-In 1999, Mary Cone Kasprzyk experienced the loss of her father-in-law and father and birth of her third child within months of one another.
-She funneled those emotions, along with a passion for children, into making a positive change in the community.
+In 1999, Mary Cone Kasprzyk experienced the loss of both her father and father-in-law, as well as the birth of her third child, within months of one another.
+She funneled those emotions, along with a passion for education and childhood equity, into making a positive change in the community.

 The idea for a hands-on, educational children’s museum in Southwest Michigan was born.
-After much research and several meetings, the early stages of the 501(C) (3) non-profit organization, then known as the Allegan County Children’s Museum, began to take shape.
+After in-depth research and planning, the early stages of the 501(C) (3) non-profit organization, then known as the Allegan County Children’s Museum, began to take shape.

-Fueled by the support of the community, Mary overcame a number of unforeseen obstacles to bring the museum in traveling format to schools throughout the county over the next two years.
-However, during that time, it was decided that a permanent home would be ideal.
+Fueled by the support of the community, Mary brought the museum in traveling form to schools throughout the county over the next two years.
+During that time, however, it was decided that a permanent home would be ideal.

 Putting Down Roots

 In 2006, local philanthropist Robert Hutchinson offered to renovate an old building in downtown Fennville, which still serves as the museum's home.
-Many of the hands-on exhibits have been built by community members or purchased through generous donations.
+Many of the hands-on exhibits have been built by community members or purchased through generous donations and grants.
 The museum also offers a vibrant selection of programs and special events throughout the year.

 Forever Curious has received numerous grants, awards and accolades, including the PBS/WGVU “Making a Difference” finalist in 2015.
 It was named the “Favorite Find of the Entire Summer” by Travel Editor Julie Henning Road Trips for Families in 2016.

 A New Chapter

-Mary retired in December 2016, but remains active on the board.
-Her dedication to the museum shows no signs of waning.
-The new executive director, Wendi Onuki, is working to further her vision and bring fresh exhibits, programs and ideas to the museum.
+Mary retired in December 2016, but her dedication to the museum shows no signs of waning.
+The present executive director, Wendi Onuki, is working to further her vision and bring fresh exhibits, programs and ideas to the museum.

 Meet the Board

 2022 BOARD MEETINGS